 PC gaming has never been more popular, especially now with the ongoing pandemic.
 The latest Intel and AMD CPUs along with the excellent RTX 3000 GPUs and the newest AMD GPUs power these incredible computers that you can buy today.
 The most expensive gaming PC that can run all the latest games in 4K at high framerates is a smart investment.

 While you can build your own PC, going with a prebuilt one can save you a lot of trouble and you may get some unique features and design that you would not be able to get with a conventional PC case.
 You can read more about the topic below the list if you are still wondering which path to follow.
 So, here is the most expensive gaming PC list.

-Top 5 Most Expensive Gaming PC
+Top 5 Most Expensive Gaming PC in 2022

 1- ASUS TUF GT301

 This may be the most expensive gaming PC ever made if you do not count unique builds.
 If you want to play games at very high framerates and stream, that is not a challenge at all for the ASUS TUF GT301.
 The computer comes with an RTX 3090 graphics card, which is the most powerful gaming GPU that money can buy.

 And the graphics card is paired with an Intel Core i9, the best CPU that you can get to pair with the RTX 3090.
 The performance across gall games is incredible, but you will have no problems using the most expensive gaming PC for some productivity tasks either.
 After all, rendering requires a lot of power too and this CPU and GPU can do that.

 You also get a motherboard that is the best pairing for the CPU and can be used to overclock it.
 As far as RAM is concerned, you get 64 GB of 2933 MHz RAM that is also overclockable.
 This is overkill for any gaming and streaming setup, but if you use the PC for other things as well, it does start to make sense.